 A real estate appraisal is the valuation of a piece of property arrived at by a real estate expert.
 Appraisals are mandatory in any property deal where a buyer seeks financing from a lender.
 While professional property valuation may seem straightforward enough in concept, most buyers tend to have little idea what exactly appraisals involve, or how they fit into the grand scheme of things in their plan to buy a home.
+For those considering investment through their superannuation, smsf loans can provide a structured way to finance property acquisitions.

 According to popular estate agency Wilson Peacock, it isn’t uncommon to find people go so far as to get appraisals mixed up with home inspections.
 While the two processes are related, in truth, appraisal processes tend to be much more expansive; inspections, the other hand, cover a smaller area of focus, while going far deeper appraisals ever do.

 To any buy-to-let real estate investor, a well-thought-out appraisal can help determine the right price to pay, and the value to be obtained in a deal.
+Contact a commercial building surveyor to schedule a thorough inspection of a commercial building you are planning to invest in.

 What exactly are appraisals and home inspections?